 Our Mission and Vision

 The Fellows Initiative is a network of Christian discipleship and leadership development programs for recent college graduates.
 Together, we seek to inspire and equip the rising generation of leaders for the marketplace, church, and society.

 Serve and strengthen the network of church-based fellows programs

 Expands the network by enfolding new programs in new cities

 Create community among fellows, alumni, and staff

-The first fellows program launched in 1994 in the Washington DC area, with other pioneer programs soon to follow in Pittsburgh, Memphis, and Charlottesville.
-The foundational ideas quickly turned into a unique and successful model of discipleship and leadership development for emerging leaders.
+The first fellows program launched in 1994 in the Washington DC area.
+Other programs started launching a few years later.
+We have continued growing ever since.
+The foundational ideas have turned into a unique and successful model of discipleship and leadership development for emerging leaders.